 How quickly do you want your kids to learn to ski?

-If you want your kids to learn to ski quickly, I think that for most kids, the sweet spot is around age 6-7.
+If you want your kids to learn to ski quickly, I think that for most young kids, the sweet spot is around age 6-7.
 They have a bit more confidence and bravery, and within a week of lessons, it’s not uncommon for a child that age to advance to easy blue (intermediate) terrain.

 What is the youngest age that kids can start skiing?